Education (K-12): Protocols for returning to operation

-- When they arrive at school and before they go home
+- When they arrive at school

-- Before eating and drinking
+- Before and after using water fountains

 - After using the toilet

-- After sneezing or coughing into hands or tissue
+- After sneezing or coughing into hands

 - Whenever hands are visibly dirty

-- Consider teaching classes outside when practicable.
+- Consider organizing activities, including snack times, outside when practicable.